Best guitar tips for beginners!

 If I was to play Stand By Me in G (the same key as Time Of Your Life) then the progression would have been G Em C D. That’s the same chords, just in a different order.

 Very often, the part about how key signatures work, seeing chords as numbers, is put on the back burner, moving on to learning loads of barre chords first.
 Don’t do this.

 Instead, take all those songs you know already and work out what key they are in, and what each chord is, as a Roman Numeral.

-Overlooking this is by far the most common and easily the biggest mistake a beginner could do when learning songs on the acoustic guitar.
+Overlooking this is by far the most common and easily the biggest mistake a beginner could make when learning songs on the acoustic guitar.

 As you’ll find in the beginner course, we only need to learn nine songs before we move on and become intermediate players.